michael2012z/BitBible/markdown/JPS/files/Judg.md

 4. And it came to pass, when the angel of HaShem spoke these words unto all the children of Israel, that the people lifted up their voice, and wept.

-5. And they called the name of that place Bochim;That is, Weepers. and they sacrificed there unto HaShem.
+5. And they called the name of that place Bochim;

 6. Now when Joshua had sent the people away, the children of Israel went every man unto his inheritance to possess the land.